alandmoore/admbrowser/README.rst

       "application/pdf": "xpdf"
       "application/vnd.oasis.opendocument.text":"libreoffice"

-WCGBrowser will download the file to a temp directory and pass it as an argument to whatever command you specify in the second column.
+ADMBrowser will download the file to a temp directory and pass it as an argument to whatever command you specify in the second column.
 Be aware of this, as in some cases you might want to write a wrapper script of some sort to deal with some types of files or programs that don't properly deal with arguments.